L&D employees using an LMS integration

 You should have aspects of the program that include group sessions.
 This enables relationship building and the chance for participants to learn from each other.

-Make a mentoring circle with a diverse group of people from different backgrounds, divisions, or departments within the workplace.
-They would have a variety of experiences to share and learn from.
+Make a mentoring circle with a diverse group of people from different backgrounds, divisions, or departments within the workplace, providing a variety of experiences to share and learn from.

 Personal development plans